Eomys/MoSQITo/documentation/architecture.md

 As far as the SQ metrics are concerned, the main script takes as input argument the time signal (as numpy ndarray) and some computation parameter.
 It returns a dictionary with the calculated metrics.

-Most of the plot functions are volontarly excluded from the function library.
+Most of the plot functions are volontarily excluded from the function library.
 The objective is to focus on the functions related to sound quality and make them available for integration in other applications.

 ### MOSQITO as a standalone SQ tool
 For the users that would like to use MOSQITO independently, a scripting interface to the functions mentionned above is proposed.
-This interface mainly relies on [SciDataTool](https://github.com/Eomys/SciDataTool).
-It is an open-source Python package for scientific data handling.
+This interface mainly relies on [SciDataTool](https://github.com/Eomys/SciDataTool), an open-source Python package for scientific data handling.
 Its objective is to provide a user-friendly, unified, flexible module to postprocess any kind of signal.

 ### Developer corner
 Each function in the function library shall come with: